 The big question then is this – do lobsters really feel pain?
 One of the reasons that people are so concerned with the common ways to kill lobsters for cooking is the idea that you are causing pain to the creature.
 But can it actually feel pain?

 Boston biologist Joseph Ayers, who studies lobster neurobiology at Northeastern University, says crustaceans lack the neural anatomy to feel pain.
 We know their nervous system is like an insect’s, we know they are very much less likely to feel pain than a mammal.
 The Lobster Institute of Maine, for example, says that while a lobster might twitch its tail when placed in boiling water, it is a reaction to sudden stimulus (movement) rather than suddenly feeling pain from the hot water.
 As far as humanely killing a lobster, Ayers believes plunging a lobster headfirst into boiling water is the best method.

-And the main case for them not feeling pain is simple – they don’t have a brain!
 A study from Norway in 2005 found that they couldn’t feel pain because they didn’t have anything to feel it with.
 Think about it – when you stub your toe, it is your brain that tells you that it hurt.
 If you didn’t have a brain, you couldn’t process that signal.

 Another thing lobsters don’t have are vocal chords – so the story about lobsters screaming when being cooked is an urban myth!
 In fact, the noise is more likely caused by air escaping from their bodies than anything.

 That hasn’t stopped Switzerland, however, who have brought in a complete ban on cooking lobsters alive.
 To comply with the new laws, lobster sellers and chefs need to either put the lobster to death or knock it out before cooking.
 Parts of Italy have a similar rule, backed by a fine of around 500 euros for anyone caught breaking it.